All DOH COVID-19 testing appointments filled in North Port for Wednesday and Thursday

 NORTH PORT, Fla.
-(WWSB) - Sarasota County Government announced on Wednesday morning that all Department of Health (DOH) testing appointments have been filled for Wednesday and Thursday.
+(WWSB) - The Florida Department of Health in Sarasota County (DOH Sarasota) announced on Wednesday morning that all testing appointments have been filled for Wednesday and Thursday.

 If anyone in that city needs a COVID-19 test, there are two other testing sites in the county and one in Charlotte County that you can go to.